TheYanVictor/Statspack_scan.py/README.md

 # statspack_report.py

-Find values in a Oracle Statspack report
+This python code will search a Statspack file in normal text format and return some important values that can be used when formulating a report